4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 HeyTaco is a tool that covers every team-building strategy presented here at once, with gamification for good measure.

-- If you like, create a chat channel dedicated to taco-driven recognition, where team members can share what they’ve achieved or who they appreciate.
+• Create a chat channel dedicated to taco-driven recognition.
+Team members can share what they’ve achieved or who they appreciate.

-- Taco givers and receivers appear on a leaderboard, competing to see who will gain or give the most tacos while climbing levels, earning rewards, unlocking themed avatars, and more.
+• Taco givers and receivers appear on a leaderboard.
+They compete to see who will gain or give the most tacos while climbing levels, earning rewards, unlocking themed avatars, and more.

-- Peer recognition becomes part of daily operations.
-There’s a method and opportunity for connecting that’s scalable, low-risk, pressure-free, fun, and really rewarding.
+• Peer recognition becomes part of daily operations.
+There’s a method for connecting that’s scalable, low-risk, pressure-free, fun, and really rewarding.

 Make HeyTaco part of your startup’s culture for free.